brando90/snap-cluster-setup/README.md

   stable installed - Lean (version 4.7.0, x86_64-unknown-linux-gnu, commit 6fce8f7d5cd1, Release)
 ```

-Sanity check the hidden repo's the lean devs mention are there:
+Let's sanity check that the hidden that Lean's `elan` tool is where we expect it to be:
 ```bash
 (base) brando9@ampere1~/PyPantograph $ ls $HOME/.elan
 bin  env  settings.toml  tmp  toolchains  update-hashes
 ```
-and (will be there but needs to go in your `.bashrc`):
+The previous curl install will also try to put put the `$HOME/.elan` hidden path in your `PATH` env variable, so that the `elan` becomes available by creating a `.profile` with the following contents:
 ```bash
 (base) brando9@ampere1~/PyPantograph $ cat $HOME/.profile

 export PATH="$HOME/.elan/bin:$PATH"
 ```
-and in SNAP it seems you have to manually add the above export to your `.bashrc` manually.
+However, you will need to put the above in your `.bashrc` file (e.g., at the end) if it's not already there.
-Note, the default `.bashrc` I provide should already have it.
+Note: the default `.bashrc` I provide should now already have it.

 Then you can check if it worked by installing [PyPentograph](https://github.com/lenianiva/PyPantograph).